inedoviesov1/roman-numeral/README.md

 ## Application packaging

-To start our Spring Boot application using the simple `java -jar` command, we need to build a fat JAR.
-The Spring Boot Maven Plugin helps with that.
+To be able to start our Spring Boot application using the simple `java -jar` command, we need to build a fat JAR.
+The Spring Boot
+Maven Plugin helps with that.
 This plugin is configured in `pom.xml` and made part of Maven's _package_ lifecycle.

 In addition to the compiled classes and resources generated JAR file has the following characteristics: